MyPortugalHoliday.com

 The weather in Portugal in November

-The weather in Portugal in November is best described as unpredictable, but the weather will definitely be better than in your home country.
+The weather in Portugal in November is best described as unpredictable, but will be significantly better than in your home country.

-Portugal weather in November can be divided into three distinct areas:
+The weather in Portugal in November can be divided into three distinct areas:

 • The Algarve – Mild and dry weather, with an equal number of bright sunny days as grey days; there is very little rain.